 - Lumber for sale to woodworkers.
 For sales information contact Dana Bishop.

-Our 8-acre sugarbush has 600 taps in sugar maples on both the east and west flanks of Lone Tree Hill.
-We collect the sap with about 2.5 miles of tubing and 50 or so metal buckets, which are primarily educational.
-In 2015 we produced 250 gallons of pure maple syrup, which we sell at our Welcome Center and Farm Store.
+We have nearly 1,500 taps in sugar maples throughout our 15-acre sugarbush, primarily on the west side of Lone Tree Hill.
+We collect the sap using plastic tubing, as well as in 50 or so metal buckets, which are primarily educational.
+In 2016 we produced 600 gallons of pure maple syrup, which we sell at our Welcome Center and Farm Store.
 Proceeds are reinvested into our farm-based education programs for students, families, and educators.

 Through our school field trips and public programs, we want to authentically represent and educate about today’s Vermont sugaring industry and how climate change might affect its forests.
 We also want to give students the hands-on learning experiences that we believe in, and we want to honor Vermont’s sugaring traditions.